-Freezing your credit report can help protect you from identity theft by preventing would-be thieves from opening new accounts in your name.
+Freezing your credit report can protect you from identity theft by preventing would-be thieves from opening new accounts in your name.
 When your credit report is frozen, the credit bureau won’t provide your credit information to lenders seeking it for credit approval purposes.
-(You’ll have to unfreeze your credit if you’d like to allow a potential lender access to your information.)
+(You’ll have to unfreeze your credit if you’d like to allow potential lenders access to your information.)
 You can freeze all three of your major credit bureau reports for free.
 The only caveat is that you have to freeze your reports separately at each credit bureau.

 Each credit bureau has a similar process for freezing your credit report.
 The primary difference is the web address, phone number, and address you’ll use to contact the credit bureau to request your credit freeze.

 Freezing Your TransUnion Credit Report

-TransUnion is one of the trio of major U.S. credit bureaus, which also includes Equifax and Experian.
+TransUnion is one of a trio of major U.S. credit bureaus, which also includes Equifax and Experian.
 These businesses collect consumer credit information and then sell it to other businesses.
 Freezing your TransUnion credit report lets the credit bureau know that it should not provide your credit information to other businesses.
-This has the effect of denying anyone from opening new credit accounts using your information.
+This information freeze has the effect of denying anyone from opening new credit accounts using your information.

 The fastest way to freeze your TransUnion credit report for free is online.
 You’ll start the process by providing your personal information to create an online TransUnion account.
-After your account is created, you’ll verify your identity, and then you’ll have the option to freeze your credit report.
-Unlike the other two credit bureaus, TransUnion only requests the last four digits of your Social Security number, which can offer a little more security.
+After your account is created, you’ll verify your identity, and you’ll have the option to freeze your credit report.
+Unlike the other two credit bureaus, TransUnion only requests the last four digits of your Social Security number, which offers a little more security.

 Alternatively, you can call TransUnion at (888)-909-8872 to freeze your credit report.
 You might go this route if you don’t want to provide your information over the internet, or if you’d prefer not to create a TransUnion account.